btconway/babyagi/README.md

     - The parameter LLAMA_CTX_MAX should be set to 2048, with LLAMA_CONTEXT set to 2000.
 I did split those parameters intentionally (both are related to N_CTX) for better tinkering.
     - According to what I could find out Llamas should support a context size of 2048 in general, but I am not sure if this is correct.
 Works at least with wizardLM-7B and vicuna-7B.
     - Reducing LLAMA_CTX_MAX to 1024 makes the task procedure faster, but responses are getting truncated sometimes
   - The Q&A retrieval with document embedding vector store works best with EMBEDDINGS_CTX_MAX set to 1024.
-Using wizardLM-7B and 2048 makes the Q&A retrieval very slow.
+Value of 2048 makes the Q&A retrieval very slow.
   - The same applies for the smart search summary.
 Set the parameter SUMMARY_CTX_MAX to 1024 and SUMMARY_CONTEXT to 1000.

 ## Experience and motivation